thorasine/ssc-flairbot/README.md

 **Systematic verification**

 In the following years, Summoner School's founder put out a call for somebody to try to solve the flair system's problem: verifying contributors in a systematic way.
+This application is a solution for the issue.

 ## How it works